yoshikiohshima/renkon-pad/README.md

 ### Typical Idioms and Workflow

 The implementation of Renkon-pad is in `index.renkon`.
 Reading its code and document in it gives the general idea of how to organize code for an application.
 There are smaller examples in https://github.com/yoshikiohshima/renkon-pad-examples.
+The `pad-demo-scripts` directory of the repo contains some "party tricks" to illustrate of the power of Renkon-pad.

 Unless you've customized `index.html` to have some DOM element by default, the body of the document created from the index.html is empty-you'll need to set up your app’s DOM elements manually.
 The typical pattern is to use an immediately invoked function expression (IIFE) that creates DOM elements via `createElement`, `appendChild`, etc.